Glitterer

 Glitterer is an American rock band from Washington, D.C.
 Initially a solo project, the band was formed and is fronted by Ned Russin, vocalist and bassist of the band Title Fight.

 History

 Glitterer released their first self-titled EP in 2017.
 In 2019, Russin announced his project Glitterer had signed to ANTI- Records and his first full-length album under the Glitterer moniker titled Looking Through the Shades would be released.
 The album was released on July 12, 2019.
 On February 26, 2021, Glitterer released their second full-length album, Life Is Not a Lesson.
 In late 2022, Glitterer released an EP titled Fantasy Four, which was inspired by the deaths of Wade Allison from the band Iron Age and Riley Gale of the band Power Trip.
 On February 23, 2024, Rationale, the third Glitterer album and their first as a full band, was released through ANTI- Records.
+On November 21, 2025, Glitterer released their fourth album, erer, through Purple Circle Records.